freemanfinicum/freemanfinicum.github.io/README.md

 I Am developing the following projects:

-Community-Crypto-Union and Exchange- Project Development:   <a href="https://github.com/freemanfinicum/community-crypto-union/" target="_blank">Community-Crypto-Union and Exchange</a>
+Community-Crypto-Union and Asset Exchange- Project Development:   <a href="https://github.com/freemanfinicum/community-crypto-union/" target="_blank">Community-Crypto-Union and Exchange</a>

 Online Reputation Repository

 Send me an email if you are interested in being an OpenLedger Ambassador for the entire eco-system of offerings of OpenLedger DEX:   <a href="https://steemit.com/blockchain/@bloggersclub/openledger-aps-is-hiring-country-ambassadors" target="_blank">OpenLedger Ambassadors Club</a>

-If you are interested in contributing to a project, send me an email and I will add you to our projects team Slack.com web page
+If you are interested in contributing to a project, send me an email and I will add you to our Slack.com team web page-  blockchaincreator.slack.com

-<a href="http://www.altcoinexchange.com?kid=H2CEY" target="_blank">A New Exchange: Altcoinexchange.com</a>